mrporterphysics/mrporterphysics.github.io/Presentations/Forces/talks/cpForces2025.md

 ## CER

 On the next slide there is a list of statements.
-Decide if they the statement is ***true*** or ***false*** and then support that claim with evidence from the simulation and reasoning based on our models of motion and forces.
+Decide if the the statement is ***true*** or ***false*** and then support that claim with evidence from the simulation and reasoning based on our models of motion and forces.

 ![bg fit right](https://phet.colorado.edu/sims/html/forces-and-motion-basics/latest/forces-and-motion-basics-900.png)